-2 See Spiritan Horizons, Attentive Listening and Respectful Intervention, The SERVOL Story, Fall 2013, pp.84-89.
+2 See Spiritan Horizons 4(Fall 2009) 84-90, "Attentive Listening and Respectful Intervention", The SERVOL Story.
 SERVOL was founded by Fr.
-Gerry Pantin, CSSp, along with Wesley Hall, a well-known cricketer, in the wake of the so-called Black Power Riots in 1970 in Trinidad and Tobago.
+Gerry Pantin, CSSp, along with Wesley Hall, a well-known cricketer, in the wake of the so-called Black Power Riots in